All Products

 1. Log on to the ApsaraDB for ClickHouse console.

-3. On the Clusters page, click the Enterprise Edition Clusters tab and click the ID of the cluster that you want to manage.
+3. On the Clusters page, click the Enterprise Edition Clusters tab, and then click the ID of the destination cluster.

-4. In the left-side navigation pane of the page that appears, click Account Management.
+4. In the navigation pane on the left, click Account Management.

-5. In the upper-left corner of the User Account tab, click Create Account.
+5. In the upper-left corner of the Account Management page, click Create Account.

 Parameter